scikit-build/scikit-build/docs/usage.rst

     set CXXFLAGS=/MP4
     python setup.py bdist_wheel

-Starting with Visual Studio 2010, the target level parallelism can be set from command line using ``/maxcpucount:N``.
+The target level parallelism can be set from command line using ``/maxcpucount:N``.
 This defines the number of simultaneous ``MSBuild.exe`` processes.
 To learn more, read `Building Multiple Projects in Parallel with MSBuild
 <https://msdn.microsoft.com/en-us/library/bb651793.aspx>`_.